childhealth/bloodspot-fhir/README.md

 ### Examples

-    bloodspothelper --input 20180530-lab-data.csv --output output
+    bloodspot-helper 20180530-lab-data.csv outputFolder

-The tool will read the file `20180530-lab-data.csv` from the current folder, generate some FHIR event messages and write them into a folder called `output`.
+The tool will read the file `20180530-lab-data.csv` from the current folder, generate some FHIR event messages and write them into a folder called `outputFolder`.